-Predicative Scaling Mode The prediction mode for the scaling group.
+Predicative Mode The prediction mode for the scaling group.
 Valid values:

-- Forecast Only: produces predictions but does not create prediction tasks.
+- Predict Only: produces predictions but does not create prediction tasks.

-We recommend that you first select Forecast Only and change it to Forecast and Scale if you confirm that the predictions can meet your expectations.
-For more information about scaling rules, see Evaluate the prediction of a predictive scaling rule.
+We recommend that you first select Predict Only and change it to Predict and Scale if the predictions meet your expectations.
+You can view the prediction result in the scaling rule details.
+For more information, see Check the result of a predictive scaling rule.

 Preset Max Capacity The maximum number of ECS instances in the scaling group.
-This parameter is used together with Max Capacity Behavior.
+This parameter is used together with Maximum Capacity Handling Method.

-- Increase Predicted Max Capacity by Specified Ratio: increases the predicted value with a specified ratio before comparing it with the preset maximum capacity.
-When you select this option, the Increase Ratio field appears.
+- Predicted Capacity with Additional Ratio: increases the predicted value with a specific ratio before comparing it with the preset maximum capacity.
+When you select this option, the Increase Ratio parameter appears.
 This allows you to set the ratio.

-Default value: Predicted Max Capacity Overwrites Preset Max Capacity.
+Default value: Predicted Capacity Overwrites Preset Max Capacity

 Increase Ratio The ratio of the increment to the predicted value.
-This field appears when you set Max Capacity Behavior to Increase Predicted Max Capacity by Specified Ratio.
+This parameter appears when you set Maximum Capacity Handling Method to Predicted Capacity with Additional Ratio.
 The current predicted value increases with this ratio, and the predicted value after increase is used as the maximum value for prediction tasks.
 For example, if the current predicted value is 100 and increases with a ratio of 10%, the maximum value for prediction tasks is 110.

 Valid values: 0 to 100.
 Default value: 0.

-Scheduled Task Buffer Time (minutes) The buffer time before prediction tasks are executed.
-By default, all scheduled tasks that are automatically created for a predictive scaling rule are executed at the beginning of each hour.
+Pre-launch Time The buffer time before prediction tasks are executed.
+By default, all scheduled tasks that are automatically created for a predictive scaling rule are executed on the hour.
 You can set a buffer time to execute prediction tasks ahead of schedule so that resources can be prepared in advance.